-Many of us have dreamed of a space in our homes dedicated to our favorite hobby.
-Maybe for you it’s a workshop, a sewing room, a writer's nook or an art studio.
+Many of us have dreamed of a hobby room: a space in our homes dedicated to our favorite pastime.
+Maybe for you it’s a workshop, a sewing room, a writer’s nook, a game room, or an art studio.

 Well, what are you waiting for?
 There’s no better time than now to live your dream.
 And you might be surprised by how easy it is to create a hobby room in the home you already have.

 Follow these steps to create a hobby room you’ll love spending time in.

 Assess Your Needs.
 First, take time to imagine yourself actually working on your projects in the space.
 What would your basic needs be?
 Ask questions like:

 - How much space will I require to work comfortably?